francescolonardo/CRTP-Preparation/learning_objective_05.md

 [...]
 ```

-On Jenkins web console, launch the Build by clicking on `Build Now` and on the listener, you will see:
+On Jenkins web console, launch the build by clicking on `Build Now`.

+On the listener, you will see:

 ```
 [...]